effective-dart

 2. Types and Functions

-• Use class modifiers to control if a class can be extended or used as an interface.
+• Use class modifiers (final, sealed, interface, base, mixin) to control whether a class can be extended or implemented.

 • Type annotate variables without initializers.